gdefazio/ITS1_HC_landscape/README.md

 [6] B. Fosso et al., «BioMaS: a modular pipeline for Bioinformatic analysis of Metagenomic AmpliconS», BMC Bioinformatics, vol. 16, fasc.
 1, Art. fasc.
 1, dic.
 2015, doi: 10.1186/s12859- 015-0595-z.

+### Aknowledgements
+We would like to tank ITSoneWB mantainers [Bruno Fosso](https://github.com/bfosso) at University of Bari and [Marco Tangaro](https://github.com/mtangaro) at IBIOM National Research Council for their support in the ITSoneWB usage.

 ### Supplementary information

 #### About KEGG pathways individuation